Libera-Chat/libera-chat.github.io/content/_guides/faq.md

 If all this fails it is likely best for everyone involved if you just move on.

+## What is DroneBL?

+[DroneBL](https://dronebl.org/) is a database of IP addresses that have been sources of automated abuse in the past.
+Because of dynamic IP address assignment, the data on DroneBL tends to eventually become stale.
+If you are banned due to your host being on DroneBL, follow the link in the ban message and click on the link on the page for your IP address that says "request removal".

+Libera.Chat also uses [EFnet RBL](https://rbl.efnetrbl.org/).
+As with DroneBL, you will receive a link that you can use to request removal from this list.

+If, after requesting removal, you are not unbanned within a day or so, please contact Libera.Chat staff.
+We can grant temporary exemptions and, in the case of DroneBL, potentially expedite removal.

 ## How to find out who runs a channel?

 There are several ways to find who owns or runs a channel. `ChanServ` might